2023 Sikkim flash floods

+A concrete bridge was washed out due to Glacial Lake Outburst Floods (GLOF) 2023 at Dikchu, Mangan, Sikkim.

 On 4 October 2023, heavy rains caused the glacial South Lhonak lake in Sikkim, a state in northeastern India, to breach its banks, causing a glacial lake outburst flood.
 The flood reached the Teesta III Dam at Chungthang at midnight, before its gates could be opened, destroying the dam in minutes.
 Water levels downstream in the River Teesta rose by up to 20 ft, causing widespread damage.

 It was the deadliest flood in the area after the 1968 Sikkim floods when around 1000 people were killed.